Spanish moss: Description

 Spanish moss consists of one or more slender stems, bearing alternate thin, curved or curly, and heavily scaled leaves 0.8–2.4 in long and 0.04 in broad, that grow vegetatively in a chain-like fashion (pendant), forming hanging structures of up to 20 ft.
 The gray-green garlands have occasionally been found hanging down as much as 8 m.

 The plant has no roots.
-Its flowers are yellow-green and small, with spreading petals.
+Its flowers are red-pink and small, with spreading petals.
 The scape is partly hidden within the leaf sheath.
 Spanish moss propagates both by seed and vegetatively by fragments that are carried on the wind and stick to tree limbs or that are carried to other locations by birds as nesting material.